-- 1. Technical Review Application will be verified for eligibility and completeness, including any required documents uploaded to the application. - 2.
-Disqualifications CalOSBA may disqualify applications or deny applications for the following reasons: - a.
+1. Technical Review - Application will be verified for eligibility and completeness, including any required documents uploaded to the application.

+- 2. Disqualifications CalOSBA may disqualify applications or deny applications for the following reasons: - a.
 Incomplete applications - b.
 Ineligible applicant - c.
 Ineligible services - d.
 Contains false or misleading statements or references which do not support an attribute or conditions contended by the applicant; and if, in the opinion of CalOSBA or GO-Biz, such information was intended to mislead the Review Committee in its evaluation of the proposal - e.
-Plagiarism, including but not limited to failure to cite one's own work or third-party work, duplicate applications, etc. - f.
+Plagiarism, including but not limited to failure to cite one's own work or third-party work, duplicate applications, etc. Using Artificial Intelligence (AI) tools to complete an application is prohibited.
+The use of AI shall be treated as plagiarism. - f.
 Failure to comply with guidance as set forth in this Announcement, including failure to use required attachment templates - g.
 Late application - 3.
-Application evaluation and scoring by a Review Committee comprised of GO-Biz and CalOSBA panelists based the Scoring Criteria (see below) and statutory criteria. - 4.
+Application evaluation and scoring by a Review Committee comprised of GO-Biz and CalOSBA panelists based on the Scoring Criteria (see below) and statutory criteria. - 4.
 Final award amounts will be determined based on Scoring Criteria (see below), statutory criteria, funding availability, and CalOSBA determinations.